5monkeys/django-viewlet/README.rst

         return render_to_string('hello_user.html', {'name': name})

-A powerful usage of ``viewlet.refresh`` is to use it togehter with Django signals:
+A powerful usage of ``viewlet.refresh`` is to use it together with Django signals:

 .. code:: python